ggstuart/web-application-development/content/welcome/hello-world/index.md

 insertParagraph();
 ```

-Now, we can add an `EventListener` to the button, passing two arguments, the event type we want to listen for and the function to call when the event triggers.
+Now, we can add an `EventListener` to the button, passing two arguments, the event type we want to listen for (the `'click'` event) and the function to call (our `insertParagraph` function) when the event fires.

 ```js {hl_lines="9"}
 const btn = document.getElementById('my-btn');